surfscape/surfkit/README.md

 ## Information and use

-If you'd ike to use SurfKit please check the documentation at: [https://surfkit.neocities.org/](https://surfkit.neocities.org/)
+If you'd like to use SurfKit please check the documentation at: [https://surfkit.neocities.org/](https://surfkit.neocities.org/)

 ## Roadmap - 10, July 2023